msdrigg/Roam/docs/index.md

     -   If it's a bug, it will be best to go initiate a feedback report from the application
         -   Go into the Roam app and open the settings page
         -   Click "Send feedback".
 This will generate a diagnostic report that can be shared with roam support (roam-support@msd3.io)
+        - If your app is crashing, also make sure your analytics are turned on in Settings -> Privacy & Security -> Analytics & Improvments
+            - Turn on "Share iPhone & Watch Analytics" and then turn on "Share With App Developers" so apple will report to me when your app crashes
     -   If it's a request for a new feature, just send an email directly (roam-support@msd3.io)

 ## Other Resources

-If you have any questions or issues, please contact us at: [roam-support@msd3.io](mailto:roam-support@msd3.io)
+If you have any questions or issues, please contact me at: [roam-support@msd3.io](mailto:roam-support@msd3.io)

 -   [Privacy Policy](/privacy)
 -   [Core Repository on GitHub](https://github.com/msdrigg/roam)